Write a Java Command

 1. Configure test.properties under src/test/resources.

-• selenium_hub_browser: The browser type, the value could be iexplore, firefox or chrome, please make sure the selenium hub can support the configured browser type.
+• selenium_hub_browser: The browser type, the value could be iexplore, firefox, or chrome, please make sure the selenium hub can support the configured browser type.

 • bpm_server_url: The BAW server URL

-• bpm_server_user_name: The BAW REST call user name
+• bpm_server_user_name: The BAW REST call username

 • bpm_server_password: The BAW REST call password